explore

 FYI: Camping at the lookout, like most fire lookouts in Washington is on a first come first serve basis.
 There is no bed or sleeping platform at the Mount Pilchuck lookout.

-7. Best Spring Hikes In Washington – Pipestone Canyon & Ridge Trail Loop
+7. Pipestone Canyon & Ridge Trail Loop

-When it’s raining on the western slope of Washington, I like to head to the Methow Valley.
-As fate would have it, on this particular day, there was no escaping the rain – east or west of the Cascades.
-But there’s something to be said for having views like this all to yourself.
+When itโ€™s raining on the western slope of Washington, I like to head to the Methow Valley.
+As fate would have it, on this particular day, there was no escaping the rain – east or west of the Cascade Mountains.
+But thereโ€™s something to be said for having breathtaking views like this all to yourself.
 And on Memorial Day weekend no less!
-The views from Pipestone Canyon Ridge Trail are expansive and awe-inspiring, but if you happen to be here during April or the first half of May, it’s the wildflowers that steal the show.
-To be honest, I hadn’t heard of this trail before I started researching spring hikes in Washington for this blog post, and now I’ll make it an annual spring pilgrimage!

-Follow the ridge trail for as far as you would like and turn around, or combine the ridge trail with the canyon trail for a beautifully diverse 9 mile loop.
-Excellent driving and hiking directions can be found on the Cascades Outdoor Store’s blog, so I won’t attempt to recreate them here.
+To be honest, I hadnโ€™t heard of this trail in eastern Washington before I started researching spring hikes in Washington for this blog post, and now Iโ€™ll make it an annual spring pilgrimage!Follow the ridge trail for as far as you would like and turn around, or combine the ridge trail with the canyon trail for a beautifully diverse 9 mile loop.
+Excellent driving and hiking directions can be found on the Cascades Outdoor Storeโ€™s blog, so I wonโ€™t attempt to recreate them here.
 Enjoy!

 Distance: 9 miles